Fjärilar i magen

-Fjärilar i magen is the seventh studio album by Swedish singer/songwriter Darin, released on 25 September 2015 by his own record label Dex Music and distributed by Sony Music.
+Fjärilar i magen (English translation: Butterflies in the stomach) is the seventh studio album by Swedish singer/songwriter Darin, released on 25 September 2015 by his own record label Dex Music and distributed by Sony Music.
 It is the first album by Darin to entirely consist of Swedish songs.
 The album peaked at number one on the Swedish Albums Chart and was certified platinum.

 The album was inspired by folk-music, a genre that marked new territory for Darin.
-Fjärilar i magen was recorded in the Atlantis Studio in Stockholm.
+Fjärilar i magen was recorded at the Atlantis Studios in Stockholm.